Upwork is a great place to find freelance jobs online and make money.

 In fact, I’ve personally made over $600,000 as a freelance graphic designer on the platform.

-However, despite being a living testimonial to the power of Upwork, would-be users continue to voice concerns to me about Upwork’s sliding service fee.
+However, despite being a living testimonial to the power of Upwork, would-be users continue to voice concerns to me about Upwork fees.

-Upwork’s fee structure seems to be one of the biggest hangups for would-be freelancers – and even some clients!
-And it’s often the focal point of negative reviews you read about the platform.
+Upwork’s fees seem to be one of the biggest hangups for would-be freelancers – and even some clients!
+And it’s often the focal point of negative feedback and bad reviews surrounding the platform.

-But as you can see from my profile, I haven’t let the fee structure get in the way of the ability to earn a small fortune.
+But as you can see from my profile, I haven’t those pesky fees get in the way of the ability to earn a small fortune.

 - Do you pay for Upwork?

 - What fees does Upwork charge?

 - Do you build fees into your rate?

 - How can I avoid Upwork fees altogether?

 Read Also: Can you make good money on Upwork?
 How I made $600,000 in 5 years